 You probably started going to meetings in treatment if you went to drug and alcohol rehab.
-Meetings such as Alcoholics Anonymous or Narcotics Anonymous meetings may have become a necessity for your addiction recovery.
-It is strongly encouraged you make at least one meeting a day for the first 90 days.
-Meetings can be very important for you while preserving your sanity during especially troubling times, or when you feel a crisis coming on.
+Meetings such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings may have become a necessity for your addiction recovery.
+It is strongly encouraged you attend at least one meeting a day for the first 90 days.
+Meetings can be very important for you while preserving your sanity especially during troubling times, or when you feel a crisis coming on.

 Continue seeing your doctor or therapist

-Many people in early recovery find that it’s essential to maintain a regular connection with their physician.
-Especially if they are on any kind of medications.
-Early in recovery is not the time to think about quitting therapy or getting of your medication.
-Keep your appointments and discuss any changes with your therapist or doctor.
+Many people in early recovery find that it’s essential to maintain a regular connection with their physician, especially if they are on any kind of medications.
+Early in recovery is not the time to think about quitting therapy or getting off of your medication; keep your appointments and discuss any changes with your therapist or doctor.

 Create a safe environment for yourself

 The healing process requires that you feel secure at home and are in a stress free environment.
-This means that you need to ensure there are no drugs, paraphernalia or alcohol in your space.
-Get rid of all of it.
+You need to ensure there are no drugs, paraphernalia or alcohol in your space; get rid of all of it!
 If you think you can’t do this, ask sober support or family to help.